"Confessions of A Married Woman"

 With a busy signal on a telephone.

-Looking for something that refuses to
+Looking for something that refuses to be found.

 When I break anything I like very much.